 - 1. The Comprehensive Nuclear-Test-Ban Treaty (CTBT) prohibits all nuclear test explosions, whether for a military or any other purpose.
 It covers all environments and does not set a threshold from which the prohibitions should apply.
 The preamble of the Treaty states that its objective is "to contribute effectively to the prevention of the proliferation of nuclear weapons in all its aspects" and "to the process of nuclear disarmament". - 2.
 The CTBT, and the international norm of non-nuclear testing, have grown in strength since the adoption of the Treaty in 1996.
 In order to enter into force, the CTBT must be ratified by all 44 States listed in Annex 2 to the Treaty.
 These are the States which formally participated in the work of the 1996 session of the Conference on Disarmament, thus having contributed to the final stage of the negotiations on the CTBT, and which appear in the lists, compiled by the International Atomic Energy Agency (IAEA), of States with either nuclear power reactors (as of April 1996) or nuclear research reactors (as of December 1995). - 3.
 Significant progress has been made towards the goal of entry into force and universalization of the Treaty.
-To date, the CTBT has been signed by 184 States and ratified by 168 States, including 36 of the 44 States listed in Annex 2.
-Since the 2017 Article XIV conference, Thailand and Zimbabwe completed their ratification procedures in September 2018 and February 2019, respectively.
+To date, the CTBT has been signed by 185 States and ratified by 170 States, including 36 of the 44 States listed in Annex 2.
+Since the 2019 Article XIV conference, Cuba and the Union of the Comoros completed their ratification procedures on 4 February 2021 and 19 February 2021, respectively.

-2017 ARTICLE XIV CONFERENCE
+2019 ARTICLE XIV CONFERENCE

 - 4. Under Article XIV, if the Treaty has not entered into force three years after the date of the anniversary of its opening for signature, a conference of those States that have already ratified it may be held to decide by consensus what measures consistent with international law may be taken to accelerate the ratification process and to facilitate entry into force.
 States Signatories will also be invited to attend the conference. - 5.
-The tenth Article XIV conference1 was held on 20 September 2017 in New York with more than 90 States participating.
+The eleventh Article XIV conference1 was held on 25 September 2019 in New York with more than 82 States participating.
 In addition, several international and regional organizations as well as non-governmental organizations attended.
-The conference adopted a Final Declaration calling upon all States which had not yet done so to sign and/or ratify the Treaty (CTBT-Art.XIV/2017/6, Annex).
+The conference adopted a Final Declaration calling upon all States which had not yet done so to sign and/or ratify the Treaty (CTBT-Art.XIV/2019/6, Annex).
 The declaration includes a number of measures to promote the entry into force of the CTBT. - 6.
-In the course of the follow-up to the 2017 Article XIV conference, and in accordance with paragraph 9(c) of the Final Declaration, Belgium and Iraq, which served as the Presidency of the conference, were selected as coordinators of the process "to promote cooperation aimed at promoting further signatures and ratifications".
-On 21 February 2019, at informal consultations within the framework of this 'Article XIV process', Algeria and Germany were appointed to serve as Presidents-designate in preparing for the 2019 Article XIV conference in New York.
+In the course of the follow-up to the 2019 Article XIV conference, and in accordance with paragraph 10 (k) of the Final Declaration, Algeria and Germany, which served as the Presidency of the conference, were selected as coordinators of the process "to promote cooperation aimed at promoting further signatures and ratifications".
+Through a silence procedure which ended at close of business on 13 August 2021, Italy and South Africa were appointed to serve as Presidents-designate in preparing for the 2021 Article XIV conference in New York.